Riesz transform on manifolds with quadratic curvature decay: Introduction

-According to the perturbation result of T. Coulhon and N. Dungey (\cite{Coulhon-Dungey}), if $(M,g)$ is a complete Riemannian manifold satisfying the hypothesis of the \tref{thm:general} or \tref{thm:impro} and a non collapsing hypothesis : then the same conclusion holds for any other metric $\tilde g$ that satisfies for some $\upvarepsilon>0$ :

-The situation is much more involved when we deals with the Riesz transform associated to Schr\"odinger operator $\displaystyle R_V=d(\Delta+V)^{-\frac12}$ (\cite{DevyverP,GH1,GH2, HP}).
+In the next section, the condition (RCE) will be introduced and compared to the (RCA) condition of \cite{GS0}, we will also explain how the analysis of \cite{GS0, Min} yields the heat kernel estimate (DUE).
+In the third section, we will explain how the Li and Yau's gradient estimates for solution of the heat equation imply good estimates for the Schwartz kernel of the Riesz transform.
+The fourth section is devoted to the proof of \tref{thm:general} and the fifth section to the proof of \tref{thm:impro}.
+Negative results about the boundedness of the Riesz transform (\tref{thm:nob} and \pref{subNO}) are proved in section 6.
+The theorems \ref{Conic} and \ref{warped} will be proved in section 7, we also include examples of manifolds with infinite topological type.
+Eventually we finish by some perspectives.

-Recently, C. Guillarmou and D. Sher have investigated the Riesz transform on differential forms on manifold with conical ends (\cite{GSher}) ; it is tempting to analyze what can be done on a manifold whose curvature tensor decay quadratically, however in order to used our analysis, we 'll need Gaussian upper bound on the heat kernel on forms and such an estimate already provided some boundness result for the Riesz transform according to a general principle discovered by A. Sikora (\cite{siko}). \begin{merci} It is a pleasure to thank F. Bernicot, T. Coulhon, B. Devyver, H-J. Hein and E-M. Ouhabaz for useful discussions about my project.
-I was partially supported by the ANR grant : {\bf ANR-12-BS01-0004}: {\em Geometry and Topology of Open manifolds}. \end{merci}
+\begin{merci} It is a pleasure to thank F. Bernicot, T. Coulhon, B. Devyver, H-J. Hein and E-M. Ouhabaz for useful discussions about my project.
+I also thank the referees whose valuable suggestions led to a substantial improvement of the paper.
+I was partially supported by the ANR grant: {\bf ANR-12-BS01-0004}: {\em Geometry and Topology of Open manifolds}. \end{merci}